ArdanaCLM/ardana-dev-tools/README.md

 this limitation.

-## Cleaning up your test environment
+## Cleaning up your test system environment

-Before trying to run another cloud deployment, run the cleanup-slave script found in ardana-dev-tools/bin; this should clean up everything on your system and leave it ready for a fresh deployment.
+Before trying to run another cloud deployment, especially when switching to a different cloud model, please run the cleanup-slave script found in ardana-dev-tools/bin; this should clean up everything on your system and leave it ready for a fresh deployment.

+If you just want to recreate the same cloud again, you can instead use then *--pre-destroy* with the *astack.sh* command which will ensure that any existing instance of the Vagrant cloud is destroyed before bringing up the specified cloud.

-Warning: that the cleanup-slave is quite destructive and if there are other, non-Ardana, vagrant libvirt VM's running on the system it will likely remove them, or break their network configurations, if they exist in the default namespaces.
+_*WARNING*_: The cleanup-slave is quite destructive and if there are other, non-Ardana, vagrant libvirt VM's running on the system it will likely remove them, or break their network configurations, if they exist in the default libvirt namespaces.

 ## Deploy Ardana using astack.sh